Marcus Paige: Partizan (2018–2021)

 On July 11, 2018, Paige signed a two-year contract with the Serbian club Partizan of the ABA League.

 On February 12, 2019, Paige obtained a Serbian passport and Serbian citizenship.
 He signed a two-year deal on May 9, 2020.

 On May 9, 2020, Paige signed a second two-year contract after helping the club to both the Serbian Cup and ABA League Supercup in 2019 and a second Serbian Cup in 2020.
 Partizan parted ways with him in August 2021.

 Orléans Loiret (2021–2022)

 On September 16, 2021, Paige signed with French club Orléans Loiret Basket of the LNB Pro A.

 Monbus Obradoiro (2022–2023)

 On July 17, 2022, Paige signed with Spanish club Monbus Obradoiro of the Liga ACB.

 Coaching career

-Return to North Carolina (2023–present)
+Return to North Carolina (2023–2026)

 On April 26, 2023, Paige agreed to join coach Hubert Davis's UNC coaching staff as director of team and player development.
-Paige fills a role vacated by another former Tar Heel in Jackie Manuel, who left his alma mater to take an on-the-bench coaching position at American University.
+Paige filled the role vacated by another former Tar Heel in Jackie Manuel, who left his alma mater to take an on-the-bench coaching position at American University.
 Paige's hiring was officially announced by the school in June.
 Paige became a full assistant and assumed head coaching duties for the UNC junior varsity team with the 2024–25 season.

+UNC Charlotte (2026 - Present)

+Paige agreed to join coach Wes Miller's staff as an assistant coach on the Charlotte 49ers men's basketball team after Hubert Davis was fired as the head coach of the North Carolina Tarheels.